JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 	12. How to name your different builds Name_Mac_1.1.
 		14. Go with 1.1 1.2 1.3 theres no reason to expect that you will get up to 1.9 during the jam and if you do then you can go to 2.0 or you can go to 1.91 (super unlikely) so for simplicitys sake even for tiny 1 line fixes go with 1.1 1.2 1.3
 4. Show
+5. For any level of long term support provide a features matrix as version get incremented.
+It shows history and shows how much you've added and how much your software actually does.
+Keep a summary of the most popular versions out frontt but a full one available.

 Tips:
 Incentive from a super successful dev (received 194 votes with only 27 given)